 The Department will review applications and make award recommendations according to the above criteria.
 Applicants that are recommended for awards will be contacted and provided with an opportunity to update project schedules or other date-dependent data that may have aged during the Applicant review period.
 Applicants will officially be notified of awards through the eCivis Grants Network.
 The award notification will include instructions for accepting or declining the award, as well as an executable Standard Agreement.
-Applicants that are not recommended for awards or that fail threshold will be officially notified via email that their application was not awarded or failed to pass threshold.
+Applicants that are not recommended for awards will be officially notified via email that their application was not awarded.